MDP Planning as Policy Inference: Experiments

 \subsection{Triangle Tireworld}

-In Triangle Tireword~\citep{LT07}, the agent travels through a triangular structure of locations connected by directed roads.
+In Triangle Tireworld~\citep{LT07}, the agent travels through a triangular structure of locations connected by directed roads.
 The agent must arrive from the initial location to the goal.
 With a fixed probability, the agent gets a flat.
 Some locations carry a spare tire.
 If the agent loaded a spare tire prior to getting a flat, it changes the tire and continues the travel.
 Otherwise, the agent is stuck.
 The agent gets the reward of 10 for reaching the goal, -10 for getting stuck, and -0.1 for every step.
 Triangle Tireworld introduces irreversible stochastic events and explicit risk–reward trade-offs.
-Successful policies must plan for low-probability failures whose consequences cannot be undone, making the domain sensitive to how uncertainty is represented in the policy.
-The domain definition and the instances are based on the version from the 2014 International planning competition~\cite{VCM+15}.
+Successful policies must plan for low-probability failures whose consequences cannot be undone.
+The domain and the instances are based on the version from the 2014 International planning competition~\cite{VCM+15}.

-VSMC and SAC produce similar results on all instances.
-Figure~\ref{fig:tw} shows the the outcome distributions for the 1st (the easiest) and the 10th (the hardest) instances.
-Table~\ref{tab:tw} summarizes the expected returns and the outcome probabilites for all instances.
-The most prominent difference is in the probability of timeout.
-VSMC trajectories in all instances terminate with either a flat without spare or upon reaching the goal; some SAC trajectories end up midway reaching the maximum episode length (40 for all instances) with a higher probability of timeout for larger instances (underlined in Table~\ref{tab:tw}).